Senior Product Manager Mike Gough continues to discuss the importance of measuring frequency response and the accuracy of the results.

 Alternative ways of measuring impulse response

 You don’t have to use an actual impulse signal to calculate the impulse response and today it is more usual to use signals with greater energy.
-One of the milestone developments was the Minimum Length Sequence (MLS).
+One of the milestone developments was the Maximum Length Sequence (MLS).
 The brainchild of John Vanderkooy and Doug Rife, this involves the use of a pseudo-random noise signal.
 Gaussian noise contains all frequencies, but is truly random.
 The MLS signal also contains all relevant frequencies and sounds like noise, but it repeats the same sequence over and over so is completely known and calculable.
 The speaker’s response also sounds like noise, but you can correlate the output with the input and derive the impulse response.
 When DOS was the norm for PCs, Doug Rife made a commercial version of this method called MLSSA (pronounced Melissa), which used a hardware card slotted into the PC.
 It was never developed for modern Windows platforms and other software solutions tend now to be used.
 At B&W, we use WinMLS.
 This is based on the work of Vanderkooy and Rife, but uses a rapid sine sweep as the stimulus.
 It has the added advantage that the harmonic distortion can be derived from the result, something that is not possible with the low-energy impulse stimulus.

 Dealing with impulse response measurements